khaors/geocompr/main.md

 In R there are literally hundreds of packages available for statistical learning (e.g., have a look at the [CRAN task machine learning](https://CRAN.R-project.org/view=MachineLearning)).
 In section \@ref(conventional-model) we used the **stats** package to fit a logistic regression using the `glm()` command.
 `glm()` uses the common R modeling interface: specify the response and predictor varilables via a formula object, build a model and make a prediction.
-However, many packages come with their own or a modified statistical learning interface which is why programmers frequently have to spend a lot of time to figure out the specifics of each of these packages or how to compare modeling results from different packages.
+However, many packages come with their own or a modified statistical learning interface which is why users frequently have to spend a lot of time to figure out the specifics of each of these packages or how to compare modeling results from different packages.
 The **mlr** package acts as a meta- or umbrella-package providing a unified interface to all popular statistical learning techniques available in R including classification, regression, survival analysis and clustering.^[As pointed out in the beginning we will solely focus on supervised learning techniques in this chapter.]
-The standardized **mlr** interface is based on so-called basic building blocks (see \@ref(fig:building-blocks)).
+The standardized **mlr** interface is based on so-called basic building blocks (Figure \@ref(fig:building-blocks)).

 <!-- @Jakub: yes, I will ask if we me may use the figure -->
 <div class="figure" style="text-align: center">